kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

     Type:                  Active
 ```

-If none of the above steps resolves your problem, please contact us at the [Slack `wg-batch` channel](https://kubernetes.slack.com/archives/C032ZE66A2X)
+If none of the above steps resolves your problem, contact us at the [Slack `wg-batch` channel](https://kubernetes.slack.com/archives/C032ZE66A2X)